carlronnieldelacruz-prog/Portfolio/README.md

 SELECT *
 FROM layoffs;

-First thing, we want to do is to create a staging table with the raw data, which will be our working document to clean the data
+-- First thing, we want to do is to create a staging table with the raw data, which will be our working document to clean the data.\
 CREATE TABLE layoffs_staging \
-LIKE layoffs;
+LIKE layoffs;\

-INSERT layoffs_staging
+INSERT layoffs_staging \
-SELECT *
+SELECT * \
-FROM layoffs;
+FROM layoffs; \
 -- Now, we perform the following data cleaning
 -- 1. Remove Duplicates, if any
 -- 2. Standardize the Data